 By 1886, the company had changed its name to The National Africa Company and received a royal charter (incorporated).
 The charter gave the company authority over the Niger Delta and all lands along the Benue and Niger Rivers.
 Soon after, the company was renamed again.
 The new name was Royal Niger Company, which still exists today as Unilever.

 Negotiators for the Royal Niger Company had promised free trade in the region to local chiefs.
 They made private contracts on their own terms.
 The British government enforced the (deceptive) private contracts because they were frequently written in English and signed by local chiefs.

 So for example, Jaja of Opobo, when he tried to export palm oil on his own, was forced into exile for “obstructing commerce”.
 As an aside, Jaja was “forgiven” in 1891 and allowed to return home, but he died on the way back, poisoned with a cup of tea.

-Seeing what happened to Jaja, some other native rulers began to look more closely at the deals they were getting from the Royal Nigeria Company.
-One of such kingdoms was Nembe, whose king, Koko Mingi VIII, ascended the throne in 1889 after being a Christian schoolteacher.
-Koko Mingi VIII, King Koko for short, like most rulers in the yard, was faced with the Royal Nigeria Company encroachment.
-He also resented the monopoly enjoyed by the Royal Nigeria Company and tried to seek out favourable trading terms, with particularly the Germans in Kamerun (Cameroon).
+After what happened to Jaja, some other native rulers began to scrutinize the deals they were receiving from the Royal Nigeria Company.
+Nembe was one of these kingdoms, and its king, Koko Mingi VIII, ascended to the throne in 1889 after serving as a Christian schoolteacher.
+Koko Mingi VIII, or King Koko for short, was confronted with Royal Nigeria Company encroachment, as were most rulers in the yard.
+He also despised the Royal Nigeria Company’s monopoly and sought favorable trading terms, particularly with the Germans in Kamerun (Cameroon).

 About that time, another “recalcitrant King”, the Oba of Benin, was run out of town.
 The pacification of the Lower Niger was well and truly underway.

 That amount, £46,407,250 was effectively the price Britain paid, to buy the territory which was to become known as Nigeria.